CPT2 Arg382Thr — Rare Variant in Mitochondrial Fatty Acid Transport

 The CPT2 gene encodes carnitine palmitoyltransferase II11 carnitine palmitoyltransferase II

-.
+an enzyme on the inner mitochondrial membrane that liberates long-chain acylcarnitines back into acyl-CoA form, completing the carnitine shuttle that delivers fatty acids into the mitochondrial matrix for energy production.
 Without functional CPT2, long-chain fatty acids cannot be burned efficiently — a problem that becomes acute during prolonged exercise, fasting, fever, or cold, when the body depends heavily on fat as its primary fuel.

 CPT2 deficiency is the most common inherited disorder of mitochondrial long-chain fatty acid oxidation.
 The myopathic form — the version most adults carry — typically surfaces in adolescence or early adulthood as episodes of severe muscle pain, weakness, and rhabdomyolysis22 rhabdomyolysis

-the rapid breakdown of muscle tissue that releases myoglobin into the bloodstream, potentially causing kidney injury
+the rapid breakdown of muscle tissue that releases myoglobin into the bloodstream, potentially causing kidney injury.

 The Mechanism